rootwork/HandbellNotesJan2016/README.md

-# HandbellNotesJan2016
+# Virtual handbells: Using social media and the web

-Member Notes for the Handbell Musicians of America, January 2016.
+<a href="http://files.rootwork.org/hma/member-notes-2016-01/">Read it online.</a>